 Recording your results

 Talk with your doctor about how often you need to record your blood sugar results.
-Many devices can now be downloaded to a computer.
+The readings given by many devices can now be downloaded to a computer.

 Blood sugar meters need to be used and maintained properly.
 Follow these tips to ensure proper usage:

 - Check the users guide for your device for instructions — procedures may vary from one device to another.

 - Use a blood sample size as directed in the users guide.

 - Use only test strips designed for your meter.